3-5-2017 “A PLACE OF REST!” Heb. 4:10-11

 2Co 13:6 But I trust that ye shall know that we are not reprobates.

-2Co 13:7 Now I pray to God that ye do no evil; not that we should appear approved, but that ye should do that which is honest, though we be as reprobates.
+2Co 13:7 Now I pray to God that ye do no evil; not that we should appear approved, but that ye should do that which is honest, though we be as reprobates.1Co 11:25 After the same manner also he took the cup, when he had supped, saying, This cup is the new testament in my blood: this do ye, as oft as ye drink it, in remembrance of me.

 1Co 11:26 For as often as ye eat this bread, and drink this cup, ye do shew the Lord’s death till he come.